 This section provides information on the proper use of a number of products that contain ciprofloxacin.
 It may not be specific to Cipro Iv Minibags.
 Please read with care.

 A nurse or other trained health professional will give you or your child this medicine.
-This medicine is given through a needle placed in one of your veins.
-This medicine is given slowly, so the needle will remain in place for about an hour.
+It is given through a needle placed into one of your veins.
+This medicine is given slowly, so the needle will have to remain in place for at least 60 minutes.

 Drink extra fluids so you will pass more urine while you are using this medicine.
 This will keep your kidneys working well and help prevent kidney problems.

 Your doctor will give you or your child a few doses of this medicine until your condition improves, and then you may be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 It is very important that your doctor check your or your child's progress while receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
 Blood and urine tests may be needed to check for unwanted effects.

 Do not take tizanidine (Zanaflex®) while you are receiving this medicine.
 Tell your doctor if you or your child are also using theophylline (Theo-Dur®) or other products that contain caffeine (eg, coffee, soda, chocolate).
 Using these medicines together may increase risks for more serious side effects.